adilkaraoz/mcl_with_vagrant/README.md

 # English
-This repository run the vagrant image (Ubuntu 18.04) which contains requirements for running MCL mining or staking.
+This repository run the vagrant image (Ubuntu 20.04) which contains requirements for running MCL mining or staking.
 You can look at http://marmara.io for information.

 ## Requirements
 *   install virtual box from https://www.virtualbox.org/wiki/Downloads
 *   install vagrant from https://www.vagrantup.com/downloads
-*   clone this repository with `git clone https://github.com/adilkaraoz/mcl_with_vagrant.git` or download as zip and open somewhere
+*   clone this repository with `git clone https://github.com/adilkaraoz/mcl_with_vagrant.git` or download as zip and open somewhere.

 ## Steps to start
 *   Enter the repository folder you cloned or extracted.